marcelm/cutadapt/README.md

   * check whether input is FASTQ although -f fasta is given
   * close on StopIteration
   * search for adapters in the order in which they are given on the command line
-  * re-write alignment in Cython
+  * more tests for the alignment algorithm